vulpemventures/docs.vulpem.com/docs/marina/balances.md

 //...

-// Get al addresses from marina const addrs = await window.marina.getAddresses();
+// Get all addresses and blinding keys from marina const addrs = await window.marina.getAddresses();

 // fetch and unblind all utxos for given array of address